claceio/docs/content/docs/Installation.md

 This will create an app at /disk_usage with the example disk_usage app.
 The disk_usage app provides a web interface for the [du command](https://man7.org/linux/man-pages/man1/du.1.html), allowing the user to explore the subfolders which are consuming most disk space.

-To access the app, go to [http://127.0.0.1:25223/disk_usage](http://127.0.0.1:25223/disk_usage).
+To access the app, go to [https://127.0.0.1:25223/disk_usage](https://127.0.0.1:25223/disk_usage).
 Use `admin` as the username and use the admin_password previously added to the $HOME/clhome/clace.toml config file.
+Allow the browser to connect to the self-signed certificate page.
+Or connect to [http://127.0.0.1:25222/disk_usage](http://127.0.0.1:25222/disk_usage) to avoid the certificate issue.

 The code for the example app is [here](https://github.com/claceio/clace/tree/main/examples/disk_usage). app.star is the starlark config and app.go.html is the html template.
 The other files are generated files and are created by the system on app initialization.